d-michail/python-jheaps/docs/api/heap_factories.rst

 represented using `object` and thus entail additional overhead.
 When keys are objects, comparisons are performed using `__lt__` and `__eq__`.

+Additionally several addressable heaps are also mergeable heaps following the :py:class:`.Mergeable` interface and thus efficiently support melding with another heap.
+Note, however, that after a meld one of the two heaps becomes unusable.
+Additionally, performing cascading melds although efficient due to the use of union-find with path compression, invalidates the claimed bounds.

 AddressableHeaps
 ^^^^^^^^^^^^^^^^